vinaybabu3585/Empowering-womens-safety/README.md

 "Traditional safety measures like mobile apps and emergency hotlines often fail due to delays in response or lack of immediate defense mechanisms.
 There was a need for a more proactive and real-time solution."<br>
 3. Proposed Solution:-
 "We developed a smart protection system using an Arduino microcontroller and a Python-installed PC.
 The system includes:
-▪ A webcam for real-time surveillance.
+▪ A webcam for real-time surveillance.<br>
-▪ A panic button (emergency switch) that, when pressed, triggers multiple safety actions.
+▪ A panic button (emergency switch) that, when pressed, triggers multiple safety actions.<br>
-▪ An image capture system that immediately sends a photo of the potential attacker to a preconfigured email.
+▪ An image capture system that immediately sends a photo of the potential attacker to a preconfigured email.<br>
-▪ A buzzer alarm to draw attention and deter threats.
+▪ A buzzer alarm to draw attention and deter threats.<br>
 ▪ A shock mechanism, using a mosquito bat, to temporarily disable the attacker."<br>
 4. Implementation:-
 "The system uses serial communication between the PC and Arduino.
 The Python program captures and sends images via email using OpenCV.
 The hardware components, including a relay and inverter, control the shock mechanism."<br>